 Emerging press photographers, investigative video journalists and documentary filmmakers can participate in DocuLogia’s theoretical and practical courses and educational residency program.

-As a media house we offer production, consultancy and tutoring in all phases of documentary filmmaking, script writing, photographing, graphic and web design, and comprehensive post-production.
+As a media house we offer production, consultancy and tutoring in all phases of documentary filmmaking, scriptwriting, photographing, and comprehensive pre- and post-production, with focus on 4K technology.

-Our professional team of fixers facilitates permits, provides logistic support and translation services.
-It offers access to networks in various social environments, and provides filming and photography crews including equipment.
-Our team has in-depth local and regional knowledge and offers these services for documentary filmmakers who wish to film in Scandinavia, the Middle East, the region of Cyprus and Turkey, and Arab Gulf countries.
+Our team offers access to networks in various social environments, and provides filming and photography crews including equipment.
+It has in-depth local and regional knowledge and offers these services for documentary filmmakers who wish to film in Scandinavia, the Middle East, the region of Cyprus and Turkey, and Arab Gulf countries.